cocos-creator/docs-3d-deprecated/en/editor/extension/contributions-messages.md

 ## View public messages

-In the top menu **Developer --> Message List**, the editor presets a message management panel that displays public messages and descriptions of each function definition.
+In the top menu **Developer -> Message List**, the editor presets a **Message Manager** panel that displays public messages and descriptions of each function definition.

 ## Define a message